SECONDARY NEUROENDOCRINE CANCER

 - Monitoring or Surveillance

-Clinical research and safe new treatment development is essential to provide best care for those with Neuroendocrine Cancer – we need to know that treatments not only work but work safely.
-There are several phases of trial therapy – further information can be found HERE.
-Each trial will have specific criteria in regards to patient suitability – this can be discussed with your clinical team.
-You do not have take part in a trial – participation is voluntary.
+Clinical Trials: Clinical research and safe new treatment development is essential to provide best care for those with Neuroendocrine Cancer – we need to know that treatments not only work but work safely.
+There are several phases of trial therapy – further information can be found here

 This is not an exhaustive list – and other treatments may be offered that are tailored specifically to you.
 Your symptoms, your cancer, your overall health and, importantly, your choice.

-All treatments that will not cure should be focused on your benefit (what you will get from them) and your quality of life.
+All treatments decisions should be focused on the benefit you may gain from them and the impact they may have on your quality of life.